Counterfeit pharmaceutical products are a growing global problem and a serious threat to public health.

 In the United States, for example, we require customers to purchase our products directly from Merck or Merck-authorized distributors.
 In addition, we publish the names of authorized distributors on Merck’s website, and we audit a majority of our distributors to ensure compliance with Merck policies and procedures.

 Merck also partners with law enforcement agencies to detect and respond to threats from counterfeit products, including U.S. authorities on importing counterfeit pharmaceuticals and EU authorities on importing or trans-shipping counterfeit pharmaceuticals through the European Union.
 Working with customs authorities, we have helped identify high-risk ports, borders and postal depots, and have drafted a framework of action for use by customs authorities to detect and respond to counterfeit activities.

 In a number of developing countries, moreover, we have provided training to customs officials, in conjunction with the Pharmaceutical Security Institute, on trademarks and industry import and export practices.

 In the United States, the greatest identified threat to patients receiving counterfeit medicines is through the distribution of pharmaceutical products via illegitimate online drug sellers.
-In response to this threat, Merck maintains an proactive internet monitoring program designed to identify threats to our patients from illegitimate online drug sellers, and mitigation of those threats through civil and criminal enforcement actions.
+In response to this threat, Merck maintains a proactive Internet monitoring program designed to identify threats to our patients from illegitimate online drug sellers and to mitigate those threats through civil and criminal enforcement actions.

 Merck promptly reports all confirmed counterfeit activities to regulatory and/or law enforcement agencies.
 We work with regulators and distributors to remove counterfeit products from the market, and with law enforcement officials to trace counterfeit products back to an original source of supply.